-- Step 1 Step 1 Press the File button and use the Save or Load soft key to save your current mix or load a previously saved mix. - Step 2 Press the Carry over soft key in the File menu.
-The Carry over key flashes when carry over is active. - Step 3 Close the current project. - Step 4 Open the destination project. - Step 5 Hold down a BLUE key and press File key and use the Save soft key to save the mix in the new project.
+- Step 1 Enter the File menu and use the save or Load soft key to save your current mix or load a previously saved mix. - Step 2 Press the Carry over soft key in the File menu.
+The Carry over key flashes when carry over is active. - Step 3 Close the current project. - Step 4 Open the destination project. - Step 5 Enter the File menu again and use the save soft key to save the mix in the new project.